 Who Invented the Computer?
 Charles Babbage

 Who Invented the Computer?
-This is the 1st installment in our ongoing series.
+This is the first installment in our ongoing series.

 Have you ever had a great idea that you constantly thought about?
 One you were certain would change the world?
 Only that, for whatever reason, you never followed through on it?
 We all have those ideas that never see the full light of day.
 Then one day someone else has the same thought and brings it to fruition, reaping acclaim and large financial rewards.